six-two/mkdocs-placeholder-plugin/README.md

 ## Notable changes

-### Head
+### Version 0.5.0

-- Added inline editable placeholders (see [#6](https://github.com/six-two/mkdocs-placeholder-plugin/issues/6)) and enabled them by default.
+- Added inline editable placeholders (see [#6](https://github.com/six-two/mkdocs-placeholder-plugin/issues/6)) and enabled them by default:
-    If you want to disable them by default, add `inline_editors: false` to the `settings` attribute in your `placeholder-plugin.yaml`.
+    - If you want to disable them by default, add `inline_editors: false` to the `settings` attribute in your `placeholder-plugin.yaml`.
-    If you want to disable them and prevent users from enabling them, add `normal_is_alias_for: dynamic` to the `settings` attribute in your `placeholder-plugin.yaml`.
+    - If you want to disable them and prevent users from enabling them, add `normal_is_alias_for: dynamic` to the `settings` attribute in your `placeholder-plugin.yaml`.
+    - You can choose how inline placeholders look via the [`inline_editor_style` setting](https://mkdocs-placeholder-plugin.six-two.dev/configuration/#inline_editor_style).
 - You can now embed the placeholder settings editor anywhere if your page with `<div class="placeholder-settings-panel"></div>`.

 ### Version 0.4.1